Pelle van Amersfoort: Club career

-Born in Heemskerk, Van Amersfoort is a youth exponent from Heerenveen.
-He made his Eredivisie debut on 20 September 2014 against Vitesse Arnhem replacing Morten Thorsby after 66 minutes in a 1–1 draw.
+Born in Heemskerk, Van Amersfoort is a youth exponent of Heerenveen.
+He made his Eredivisie debut on 20 September 2014 against Vitesse Arnhem, replacing Morten Thorsby in the 66th minute of a 1–1 draw.
+For the 2015–16 season, he joined Eerste Divisie club Almere City on loan, making 31 league appearances and scoring 8 goals.
+He subsequently returned to Heerenveen, where he played for the following three seasons.